tamiresbeltrao/Tamiresbeltrao/README.md

 ## Hi there! 👋 Welcome to my portfolio!

-I am Tamires Beltrão, an economist with a passion for business intelligence and data analysis.
+I am Tamires Beltrão, an economist passionate about business intelligence and data analysis.

 ### 🔭 I am experienced in: